sarahjeeeze/Chromosome_15/README.md

 This will return variables with required names -
 To test this you can print the variables.

-Do not use - business_logic_main_file.py until data has been entered Do not use - test.py - these are for testing database data
+Do not use - business_logic_main_file.py until data has been entered.
+Do not use - test.py - these are for testing database data